 Geodesic curves satisfy the following system of differential equations in $n$ dimensions \cite{Pinele2020}:

-where $t$ is the parameterisation of the geodesic curve, in accordance with Equation (\ref{eq:CurveLength}), and $\Gamma^m_{ij}$ are the Christoffel symbols of the second kind \cite{Calin2014}, defined as
+where $s$ is the parameterisation of the geodesic curve, in accordance with Equation (\ref{eq:CurveLength}), and $\Gamma^m_{ij}$ are the Christoffel symbols of the second kind \cite{Calin2014}, defined as

 We can convert from Christoffel symbols of the second kind to Christoffel symbols of the first kind by lowering the contravariant (upper) index through multiplication by the metric: $\Gamma_{kij} = g_{km}\Gamma^m_{ij}$\cite{Heinbockel2001}.
 Here, repeated indices, in this case $m$, imply a summation is to be performed over the repeated index, following the Einstein summation convention \cite{Amari2016}.
 Conversely, we can recover Christoffel symbols of the first kind from Christoffel symbols of the second kind via the inverse metric: $g^{km}\Gamma_{kij} = \Gamma^m_{ij}$.
-Christoffel symbols of the second kind are the connection coefficients of the Levi-Civita connection; as the Levi-Civita connection has zero torsion, the Christoffel symbols are symmetric in the covariant (lower) indices \cite{Giesel2021}.
+Christoffel symbols of the second kind are the connection coefficients of the Levi-Civita connection; the Christoffel symbols are symmetric in the covariant (lower) indices \cite{Giesel2021}.
 On an $n$-dimensional manifold, the Christoffel symbol is of dimension $n \times n \times n$.
-Geodesics can be used to construct theoretical confidence regions, and to measure the geometric distance between probability distributions.
-Using geodesics, it is possible to perform hypothesis testing, for example to test equality of parameters \cite{Kass1997,Menendez1995,Nielsen2020}.
+Geodesics can be used to construct theoretical confidence regions, to measure the geometric distance between probability distributions, and to perform hypothesis testing, for example to test equality of parameters \cite{Kass1997,Menendez1995,Nielsen2020}.